natethegreate/hent-AI/README.md

 * [1.6.3](): Added ESRGAN for video decensoring, DCP not required for this.
 Further support for non-unicode filenames.

-* [1.6.5](): Added presharpening for ESRGAN.
-Added adaptive mosaic granularity checking via GMP by rekaXua.
+* [1.6.5](): Added adaptive mosaic granularity checking via GMP by rekaXua.
 Added colab file for free cloud-based ESRGAN video decensoring.

 ## Installation directions